GOFUVI/hf_eouls_geoparquet_stac_specs/stac_specs.md

       "collection": "VILA_2018-06-21T17:30:00_2018-06-30T23:30:00"
     }

 This **radial metrics item** has two assets (negative and positive Bragg peak Parquet files).
 The item `geometry` is a polygon approximating the station's coverage area, and the `bbox` is provided accordingly.
 The properties include some station info and filtering parameters used (e.g., the maximum range and bearing sectors) and a snippet of the table schema (via `table:columns`) for clarity.
 We include `table:row_count` to indicate how many rows (echoes) are in this time\'s data.
 The `links` section links to the parent collection and connects this item to its corresponding header and range info items (via `describedby` and `related` links).
-It also has `prev` and `next` links to the adjacent radial metrics items in time for easy navigation. *Note:* In the table schema above, the `geometry` column contains the point location of each individual radar echo, whereas the Item's own `geometry` covers the entire measurement area.
+Temporal navigation is performed by listing or searching items ordered by `datetime` (no `prev`/`next` links are included in Items). *Note:* In the table schema above, the `geometry` column contains the point location of each individual radar echo, whereas the Item's own `geometry` covers the entire measurement area.

 -   **Header Item (metadata for the same timestamp):**